top of page

 Take the time to write those tasks down on paper or type them down in your notes.
 This helps in identifying which intimidating task would take more time to do, giving you a realistic expectation for yourself when planning out your upcoming tasks.
 Hence, improving your work productivity in a day and reducing your stress.

 Once you feel a sense of clarity after brain dumping, looking through what you wrote could help you gain insights and ideas that lead you to overthink.
-Thus, it encourages you to find the solutions to your issues.
+Through it, you can uncover patterns that could lead to solutions to your issues.

-How Do You Do the Brain Dump Method?
+5 Steps To Do the Brain Dump Method

 Pick your preferred writing tool.
 Either in pen and paper (or a dedicated brain dump journal) or a digital note.
 While writing traditionally is shown to be more therapeutic, a digital medium would be considered easier, as you can move and delete it as you see fit.